nosarthur/nosarthur.github.io/_drafts/measurement.md

 both of which are **state counting** in essence.
 In this post, I will supplement a few interesting properties of entropy.
 Specifically,

-1. With independent subsystems, the entropy of the total system is the sum of the subsystem entropies.
+1. With independent subsystems, the total system entropy is the sum of the subsystem entropies.
 1. When performing measurement on a coarse-grained system, the entropy of the fine-grained system (i.e., the original system) is the sum of the measurement entropy (i.e., the coarse-graining process) and the average entropy of the post-measurement coarse-grained systems.
 1. Total system entropy is the sum of conditional entropy and the entropy of the subsystem being conditioned on.